OleksandrShpachuk/Responsive-Gallery/README.md

 # Responsive-Gallery
-A nice responsive gallery using swiper.
-You can use it anywhere.
+A nice responsive gallery.
+You can use it in your projects.